Politeness theory: Intercultural communication

 Various researchers have analyzed the application of politeness theory in communication between different cultural groups.
 Communicative expectations, patterns of communicative activities and choice of politeness strategies vary among cultures.
 For instance, Morisaki and Gudykunst argue that members from individualist cultures prefer to use negative politeness strategies in conflict management, while members from collectivist cultures would rather use positive politeness strategies.

 In addition, some other researchers focused on the acquaintance of politeness strategies and knowledge about politeness difference in foreign language education.
-Japanese researcher Kawai found that there is a lack of "cultural learning" in English education makes the Japanese student weak in effectively using politeness strategies in English, such as the reliance on context understanding in Japanese may cause face-threatening acts when in inter-cultural communication with western cultures.
+Japanese researcher Kawai found that there is a lack of "cultural learning" in English education that makes the Japanese student weak in effectively using politeness strategies in English, such as the reliance on context understanding in Japanese may cause face-threatening acts when in inter-cultural communication with western cultures.
 Tanaka and Kawade found differences in the usage pattern of politeness strategies among native English speakers and ESL learners.